Stock Options runs entirely in your browser using JavaScript (browser). Your data never leaves your device.

 AMT — the ISO trap

 Many ISO holders get blindsided by AMT in the year they exercise.
 The math: Alternative Minimum Taxable Income (AMTI) = your regular taxable income + the ISO spread (the preference item).
-The AMT exemption is $85,700 single / $133,300 MFJ for 2025 (IRS Rev. Proc.
-2024-40 § 3.10).
-The AMT rate is 26% on the first $232,600 of (AMTI − exemption) and 28% above.
+The AMT exemption is $88,100 single / $137,000 MFJ for 2025 (Rev. Proc.
+2024-40) and $90,100 / $140,200 for 2026 (Rev. Proc.
+2025-32).
+The AMT rate is 26% on (AMTI − exemption) up to the breakpoint ($239,100 in 2025; $244,500 in 2026) and 28% above.
 AMT owed = max(0, AMT calc − regular tax).
+To find the largest spread you can realize before any AMT is due, use the dedicated AMT calculator with crossover search.

-For someone with $200k of regular income and a $200k ISO spread filing single, the AMT can easily be $20,000–$30,000 — owed by April 15 of the year after exercise, in cash, before you've sold any shares to fund it.
+For someone with $200k of regular income and a $200k ISO spread filing single, the AMT can easily be $40,000 or more — owed by April 15 of the year after exercise, in cash, before you've sold any shares to fund it.
 The AMT credit (Form 8801) lets you recover this tax in future years when your regular tax exceeds your AMT, but it can take 5–10 years to fully recover.

 Strategies to manage AMT

-• Exercise in tranches across multiple years to stay below the AMT crossover threshold.
+- Exercise in tranches across multiple years to stay below the AMT crossover threshold.

-• Exercise early in the year so you have time to assess by year-end whether to do a same-year sale (disqualifying) and avoid AMT.
+- Exercise early in the year so you have time to assess by year-end whether to do a same-year sale (disqualifying) and avoid AMT.

-• Same-year sale of some shares can fund the AMT bill — sell just enough to cover taxes, hold the rest for the qualifying disposition.
+- Same-year sale of some shares can fund the AMT bill — sell just enough to cover taxes, hold the rest for the qualifying disposition.

-• Cash-vs-stock crash protection: if you exercise and hold ISOs but the stock then crashes, you owe AMT on the original spread but have less to show for it.
+- Cash-vs-stock crash protection: if you exercise and hold ISOs but the stock then crashes, you owe AMT on the original spread but have less to show for it.
 This was the catastrophe of the 2000 dotcom crash — many employees owed huge AMT on worthless shares.
 Always have an exit plan.

 Frequently Asked Questions